Program OfferingsPage address: http://sbs.mnsu.edu/psych/programoffering.html

 The Psychology Minor

 Students seeking a psychology minor will need to complete PSYC101 plus 17 additional credits.
 At least 8 of these credits must be upper-division (300-400) courses.
-See the current catalogue for details about the minor.
+See the current catalog for details about the minor.

 This certificate is intended for students who wish to continue to graduate school after graduation.
 The experiment certificate will help students build scientific literacy through hands-on research projects and experiences.
 All courses in this certificate count towards the psychology major.
 For more information, see this document.